-Preheat your oven to 350 degrees.
-Mist a 9x13 pan with cooking spray and set aside.
+- Mist a 9×13 pan with cooking spray and set aside.

-Mix your oats, brown sugar, baking powder, salt, cinnamon, eggs, 1 cup milk, melted butter, and blueberries if using in a large bowl.
+- Mix the oats, brown sugar, baking powder, salt, cinnamon, eggs, 1 cup milk, melted butter, and blueberries in a large bowl.

-Bake 40 minutes or until set in the middle.
+- Bake 40 minutes or until set in the middle.

 - Serve with additional sugar or milk as desired